RSE-102/Lecture-Material/03_packaging/pypi_exercise.md

 ## Step 8 - Submitting the exercise

-- Open a pull request with the name `Packaged code for PyPI by <your-GitLab-username>` from your fork to the `main` branch of the exercise repository.
+- Open a pull request with the name `Packaged code for PyPI by <your-GitHub-username>` from your fork to the `main` branch of the exercise repository.

 ## Optional: Using Versioneer to handle versioning of code